LEGO omer counter: from Passover to Shavuot

 Torah and Bible stories, midrashim, folktales, holiday stories and the latest PJ Library selection can all be re-enacted or embellished Continue reading

 Grating horseradish root for Chain.
-No, the goggles don’t help.
+Annual photo op.

-Did you buy a big ol’ horseradish root at the grocery store for Maror this year?
+Did you buy a big ol’ horseradish root for Maror this year?

 Did you toss it on the compost heap yet?

 Well, run right out and pull it back off.
 You can use it to grow a new one for next year’s seder.
 Even a small piece should take root just fine.
 Your kid can help you, and then proudly claim ownership at Passover.